mk360/ts-showcase/README.md

 Each file contains step-by-step demonstrations of the use case, with explanatory comments.

 The examples are for Typescript v.4.5.5 (as of February 3rd, 2022).

+## Notes

+You may run into TypeScript errors while viewing this repository inside your IDE.
+This is normal.

+This repository not only intends to teach how to use a feature well, but also what happens if something is used wrong.